kiali/kiali.io/content/en/docs/FAQ/installation.md

 kiali-56bbfd644-nkhlw   2/2     Running   0          43s
 ```

-### How Can I Specify a Container Image Digest Hash When Installing Kiali Server and Kiali Operator?
+### How can I specify a container image digest hash when installing Kiali Server and Kiali Operator?

 To tell the operator to install a specific container image using a digest hash, you must use the `deployment.image_digest` setting in conjunction with the `deployment.image_version` setting. `deployment.image_version` is simply the digest hash code and `deployment.image_digest` is the type of digest (most likely you want to set this value to `sha256`).
 So for example, in your Kiali CR you will want something like this: